giampierosalvi/AffordancesAndSpeech/README.md

 `bayesian_net`:
 code to train and test a Bayesian network with affordance and word nodes.
 The main script is `README.m`.
 The script uses as input a number of bag-of-words text files obtained from the the ASR code that is not included at the moment.

+`word2sent`:
+definition of the context-free formal grammar to generate sentences from probability distribution over words.